pub struct GitContext<'a> {

 C: IntoIterator<Item = PathBuf>,

-This function processes a collection of paths, each representing an atom to be published.
-The publishing process includes path normalization, existence checks, and actual publishing attempts.
+This function processes a collection of paths, each representing an Atom to be published.
+The publishing process includes path normalization, existence checks, and the actual publishing attempt.

 §Path Normalization